James Daniels - The Tribune

 James Daniels

-James “Jimmy” Everett Daniels, 72, of Huntington, West Virginia, died on Sunday, Nov.
-28, 2021, at Cabell Huntington Hospital, Huntington, West Virginia.
+James Everett Daniels, 72, of Huntington, West Virginia, died on Sunday, Nov.
+28, 2021, in Cabell Huntington Hospital, Huntington, West Virginia.

-Funeral services will be at 1 p.m.
-Saturday at Hall Funeral Home.
+Funeral service will be 1 p.m.
+Saturday at Hall Funeral Home and Crematory, Proctorville.